 Business Continuity Management (BCM) is the process of planning to ensure that your business can return to "business as usual" as quickly and painlessly as possible in the event of a major disruption.

-We’ve pulled together some simple information on how to plan for business disruptions - whether you’re a micro-business or an international company, this advice should help keep you develop plans to minimise the impact of an emergency on your business.
+We’ve pulled together some simple information on how to plan for business disruptions - whether you’re a brand new startup or an international company, this advice should help keep you develop plans to minimise the impact of an emergency on your business.